Relief for tax residency impacts of COVID-19 travel disruptions

 Rev Proc 2020-20 allows foreign nationals trapped in the United States as a result of Covid-19 to claim relief under IRC Sec 7701(b)(3)(D)(ii) and section 301.7701(b)-3(c) and will Presume up to 60 consecutive days between February 1 and April 1, 2020 of U.S. presence under the SPT IRC Sec 7701(b)(3) to be Exempt days of Individuals with a Medical condition or Treaty benefits under the Dependent Personal Services Article.
 Eligible individuals must file Form 1040NR if otherwise required with Form 8843, where 2020-20 prescribes special Form 8843 wording.

-Further Rev Proc 2020-27 invokes IRC Sec 911(d)(4)- Waiver of Time Requirements- with respect to the PPT and BFR tests deeming the Covid-19 epidemic to qualify as Adverse Conditions for the countries of China (including HK and Macau) from December 1, 2019 and Globally from February 1, 2020 until July 15, 2020, however you must be able to show that you could reasonably have expected to meet the minimum time requirements if not for the Covid-19 epidemic, have your home in a foreign country and be a bona fide resident of or physically present in the foreign country on or before the beginning of December 1, 2019 or February 1, 2020 respectively.
+Further Rev Proc 2020-27 invokes IRC Sec 911(d)(4)- Waiver of Time Requirements- with respect to the PPT and BFR tests deeming the Covid-19 epidemic to qualify as Adverse Conditions for the countries of China (excluding HK and Macau) from December 1, 2019 and Globally from February 1, 2020 until July 15, 2020, however you must be able to show that you could reasonably have expected to meet the minimum time requirements if not for the Covid-19 epidemic, have your home in a foreign country and be a bona fide resident of or physically present in the foreign country on or before the beginning of December 1, 2019 or February 1, 2020 respectively.
 However the exclusions are calculated using days of actual residence only.

 The IRS provided relief Tuesday to individuals and businesses whose tax residence might be affected by cross-border travel disruptions arising from the COVID-19 crisis, such as canceled flights, border closings, or shelter-in-place orders.